• How to create invoices for your limited company

 At the end of the itemised table you’ve created, you’ll want to add up and display the grand total that’s due from your client.

-In addition to the products or services you’ve listed, you may also need to charge for extras such as tax or shipping or apply a discount.
+In addition to the products or services you’ve listed, you may also need to charge for extras such as tax and shipping, or apply a discount.

-To ensure this information is clear, include a subtotal, and then add any additional charges or discounts below it, before stating your final total.
-It’s a good idea to bold the Final Total font or enlarge it slightly to make sure it’s easy and quick to interpret.
+To ensure this information is clear, include a subtotal and add any additional charges or discounts below it before stating your final total.
+It’s a good idea to bold the Final Total font or enlarge it slightly to make it easy and quick to interpret.

-If your business is VAT-registered, you’ll need to issue a VAT invoice, which is different from a standard invoice.
+If your business is VAT-registered, you’ll need to issue a VAT invoice, which differs from a standard invoice.
 We’ll explore this in more detail later on.

 Step 6: Include the relevant dates